go-rod/rod/README.md

 ### Q: Why is it called Rod

 Rod is related to puppetry, see [Rod Puppet](https://en.wikipedia.org/wiki/Puppet#Rod_puppet).
-So we are the puppeteer, Chrome is the puppet, we use the rod to control the puppet.
+So we are the puppeteer, the browser is the puppet, we use the rod to control the puppet.
 So in this sense, `puppeteer.js` sounds strange, we are controlling a puppeteer?

 ### Q: How to contribute